-The BC SPCA Wildlife-In-Focus Wildlife Photography Contest is open to all photographers at least 14 years of age*, permanently residing in British Columbia, with the exception of Wild ARC employees.
+The BC SPCA Wildlife-In-Focus Wildlife Photography Contest is open to all photographers at least 14 years of age*, with the exception of Wild ARC employees.
+All photographs must be taken in British Columbia.
 The BC SPCA reserves the right to verify, in its sole judgment, winner eligibility.

 *Youth 13 and under can participate in the BC SPCA Kids Club contests

 Entries will be accepted starting July 15, 2017 and the final date for submitting photos is September 15, 2017 at 11:59 p.m.
 Pacific Daylight Time.
 To avoid processing delays, please try not to wait until the final days of the contest to enter.
 The BC SPCA anticipates notifying winners by mid-October 2017.